 Over 100 options were studied during this project’s Feasibility Study Phase (2016-2018), including tunnels, ferries and other bridge options.
 From that study, four bridge alternatives (and a no-build or “do-nothing” option) were recommended for further evaluation.

-Since then, the Fixed Bridge alternative was dismissed from further study due to a large number of impacts that were identified through a navigational study.
+The Fixed Bridge alternative was dismissed from further study in 2019 due to a large number of impacts that were identified through a navigational study.
 The Fixed Bridge would have extended far into town on both sides of the river to achieve the height needed for river traffic to pass underneath.
-Three remaining alternatives are now being studied in the environmental review phase.

 Enhanced Seismic Retrofit